giocomai/zoteror/README.md

 The verification code that appears at the end of the URL after authorization in browser should be input as verification PIN.
-If the parameter store is enabled - AuthZot(cache=TRUE) - zoteroR stores the credentials in a local file called “ZoteroCredentials.rds”, which should be considered confidential since it provides access to a given Zotero account.
-If a pre-existing “ZoteroCredentials.rds” exists, it is loaded automatically.
+If the parameter store is enabled - AuthZot(cache=TRUE) - `zoteror` stores the credentials in a local file called “zotero\_credentials.rds”, which should be considered confidential since it provides access to a given Zotero account.
+If a pre-existing “zotero\_credentials.rds” exists, it is loaded automatically.

 N.B.
 At this stage, it may be easier to actually login on Zotero, go to the (Feeds/API page in